Assange fights asylum terms requiring him to pay for food, cat care

 "The protocol is in line with international standards and Ecuadorian law," he told reporters in the Ecuadorian city of Daule on Friday.

-The protocol stipulates new terms for Assange that include limits to the number of people who can visit him and the hours he can receive visitors.
-It also says that due to budget cuts the embassy is no longer able to pay medical, laundry or food costs associated with Assange's stay and that he has to keep his living area and bathroom clean, as well as pay for his pet cat's food and well being.
+The protocol stipulates new terms for Assange that include limits on how many visitors he can receive and when.
+It also says that because of budget cuts, the embassy is no longer able to pay medical, laundry or food costs associated with Assange's stay and that he has to keep his living area and bathroom clean, as well as pay for his pet cat's food and wellbeing.

-Assange's stay has become an increasing annoyance for Ecuadorian President Lenin Moreno, who has said the asylum cannot be eternal but has been reluctant to push him out of the embassy on concern for his human rights.
+Assange's stay has become an increasing annoyance for Ecuadorian President Lenín Moreno, who has said the asylum cannot be eternal but has been reluctant to push Assange out over concern for his human rights.

-Former Ecuadorian President Rafael Correa in 2012 granted Assange asylum as he sought to avoid extradition to Sweden for interrogation on alleged sexual assault crimes.

-Sweden later dropped its investigation of Assange, but Britain says he will be arrested for violating the terms of his bail if he leaves the embassy.
+Sweden later dropped its investigation, but Britain has said he will be arrested for violating the terms of his bail if he leaves the embassy.

-Ecuador in 2017 gave Assange citizenship and named him to a diplomatic post in Russia, but rescinded the latter after Britain refused to give him diplomatic immunity, according to an Ecuadorian government document seen by Reuters.
+Ecuador gave Assange citizenship in 2017 and named him to a diplomatic post in Russia, but ikt rescinded the latter after Britain refused to give him diplomatic immunity, according to an Ecuadorian government document seen by Reuters.